 Whether it’s fighting for control in the ocean with a following sea, gliding quietly along a river or feeling your heart leap with fear and excitement as you take the drop on a wave, kayaking is addictive and fun

-We have regular weekend club paddles that will introduce you to all aspects of this addictive sport.
-Club paddles are led by experienced paddlers who support the safety of the group.
-Some of our club members are also paddle instructors
+We used to have regular weekend club paddles that would introduce you to all aspects of this addictive sport.
+Club paddles were led by experienced paddlers who supported the safety of the group.
+Some of our club members still are paddle instructors

 Paddling a sea kayak over open water makes you feel at one with nature…